dwyl/Javascript-the-Good-Parts-notes/Notes-on-Javascript-the-Good-Parts.md

 ###Parts
 * An object can be composed out of a set of parts
-	* For example, you can create a function that provides the object it is passed with a number of methods defined in this function
+	* For example, you can create a function that provides the object it is passed with a number of methods (which are defined in this function), where each method is a part that is added to the object

 <a name="chapter6"/>